Planar 2-homogeneous commutative rational vector fields: The proof

 Now, let us use (\ref{varpi}).
 This gives

 So,

 Since $\mathscr{V}$ is $1$-homogeneous, this finally gives the equation for $u$, as given by (\ref{u-def}); that is,

-Thus, this gives the explicit formulas in the Theorem.
-Also, we can double check that a vector field is the correct one.
+Thus, this gives the explicit formulas in Theorem \ref{thm-main}.
+Also, we can double-check that a vector field is the correct one.
 Indeed, the last equation can be rewritten as, after plugging $(x,y)\mapsto(xz,yz)$ and dividing by $z$,

 Now differentiation with respect to $z$ and afterwards substitution $z=0$ gives, minding the formula (\ref{vec}), the correct value for the first coordinate of the vector field, given by (\ref{varpi}).\\